matthewelse/algorithms/README.md

-algorithms
+Algorithms
 ==========

-Somewhere to put all of the algorithms I'm going to implement in Python.
-I will make this public once there are some here.
+This is somewhere for me to publsh algorithms that I'm going to implement either in Python or, if it's for computing, BBC BASIC.